Skip to Main Content

 For the purposes of this Charter, the definition of what constitutes an independent Board Member shall be the same as outlined in §2825 of the Public Authorities Law, as amended.

-The Chairman of the Boards is authorized to establish Committee membership and change such membership as the Chairman deems appropriate.
+The Chairman of the Board is authorized to establish Committee membership and change such membership as the Chairman deems appropriate.

 Meetings

 The Committee shall meet a minimum of twice a year, with the expectation that additional meetings may be required to adequately fulfill all the obligations and duties outlined in this Charter.
-Meetings shall be held prior to the Boards voting on a resolution relating to major projects.
 Committee members shall be furnished with copies of the minutes of each meeting.
 Committee meetings shall be conducted in accordance with applicable provisions of Article 7 of the Public Officers Law, including the notice and minutes requirements thereof.

 A majority of the members of the Committee then sitting shall constitute a quorum for the transaction of any business or the exercise of any power or function of the Committee and the Committee shall have the power to act by a majority of the members present (in person or via video conference) at any meeting.